a5221985/tutorials/Java_EE/java_web_services_part_2.md

 ### CRUD Using Swagger UI ###
 1. Go to endpoint: patients (in mem database)
+	1. Enter id:
+		1. Execute
+	2. Can also modify body and pass

 ## Wrap Up ##
 ### Bonus Lecture ###